33 Sights in Sapporo, Japan (with Map and Images)

 Nishino Shrine is a Shinto shrine located in Sapporo, Hokkaido.
 It was established in 1885, and enshrines the kami Toyotama-hime (豊玉姫命), Ugayafukiaezu no mikoto (鵜草葺不合命), and Emperor Ōjin as Hondawake no mikoto (譽田別命).
 The shrine is constructed in the Shinmei-zukuri architectural style.

-Sapporo City Astronomical Observatory is a public astronomy platform in Chuo -ku, Sapporo City, Hokkaido.
-It is managed by the Youth Science Museum of Sapporo City and is located in Nakajima Park.
-The location is 1-17 Nakajima Park, Chuo-ku, Sapporo, Hokkaido.
+Sapporo City Astronomical Observatory is a public astronomical observatory located in Chuo-ku, Sapporo City, Hokkaido.
+It is managed by the Sapporo City Youth Science Museum and is located in Nakajima Park.
+It is located at 1-17 Nakajima Park, Chuo-ku, Sapporo City, Hokkaido.

 Sapporo Civic Hall is a cultural facility located in Chuo-ku, Sapporo City.
 Naming rights have been introduced, and the nickname is "Kanamoto Hall".
 This item also describes the Sapporo Civic Hall (Sapporo Civic Hall) that used to be in the same place.